 Yes!
 Rather than having a pie crust that needs to be baked, I use a nut mixture as a base.
 As such, it doesn’t need to be baked.

 Traditionally, they aren’t.
 They are full of fat and sugar between the suet, sugar, and pastry puff or shortcrust pastry.
 In my healthy gluten free mince pies, I replace the pastry with a nut base to focus on healthier fats.

 Absolutely!
 They are good both warm and cold.
 Try eating them warm when they’re fresh and cold the next day and see which is your favourite!

 Tried this Healthy Mince Pies recipe?
 Please leave a star rating ⭐️⭐️⭐️⭐️⭐️ below and let me know how you get on.
 Hearing positive feedback is one of the best parts of creating recipes so please review it below and leave a comment!

 P.S Never miss a new recipe!
 Get more healthy recipes sent straight to your inbox weekly – Subscribe and receive a free recipe eBook!

 - 125 g pecans (1 cup)

 - 30 g pitted dates

-- 1 tbsp chia seeds
+- 1 tablespoon chia seeds

-- 1 tbsp cinnamon
+- 1 tablespoon cinnamon

-- 1/2 tsp nutmeg
+- 1/2 teaspoon nutmeg

-- 1 tbsp maple syrup
+- 2 tablespoon maple syrup

-- 2 tbsp cold water
+- 3 tablespoon cold water

-- 1 Mince Pie meat mix (I use Meridian Foods)
+- 1 jar Mince Pie meat mix

-Now add the chia seeds, cinnamon, nutmeg, maple syrup, water and blend again until the mix becomes sticky.
+- Now add the chia seeds, cinnamon, nutmeg, maple syrup, water and blend again until the mix becomes sticky.

-Now place 12 cup cake cases inside a cupcake baking tray (I use a deep cupcake tray to help shape).
+- Now place 12 cup cake cases inside a cupcake baking tray (I use a deep cupcake tray to help shape).
 Create small balls and place inside each cupcake case and press into a cup shape.